 - 10-15 months: 2.5-4 hours

 3. Your baby is unable to connect sleep cycles.

-For babies one and under, their sleep cycles are between 40-45 minutes.
-This is why we often see that babies take naps around this length of time.
+For babies, one and under, their sleep cycles are between 40-45 minutes.
+This is why we often see babies take naps around this length of time.
 But there are a couple of ways that you can help your baby learn to transition from one sleep cycle to the next.